 - Delivering a cost-efficient ATM service provision.

-An updated SES regulatory framework which facilitates a transition to a clear future vision and includes a strengthened economic regulation will help achieve these goals while also positively contributing to environmental targets outlined in the European Green Deal.
+An updated SES regulatory framework that facilitates a transition to a clear future vision and includes strengthened economic regulation will help achieve these goals while also positively contributing to environmental targets outlined in the European Green Deal.

 As such, the draft SES 2+ proposal is based on the 2013 draft regulation and more recent analyses, including the Wise Persons Group (WPG) report, the joint ATM Stakeholder Declaration as well as the ATM Masterplan.
 The latter two documents, in particular, highlight CO2 reductions, environmental benefits as well as digitalisation as the three driving forces behind the SES 2+ update.